UWCCDL/PTSD/README.md

-# PTSD model
+# A simple ACT-R models of intrusive memories in PTSD

+## Main idea

+The main idead behind the model is that intrusive memories in PTSD are memories who additional emotional boost leads to "hijacking" the (otherwise rational) declarative memory system.
+When the emotional boost increases the activation of a memory beyond a certain threshold, the memory becomes "intrusive" because its strength overrides declarative decay and cue-based filtering during memory retrieval.
+This, in turns, leads to a positive feedback loop, leading the memory's activation to self-perpetuation.

+## Implementation

-In ACT-R, everything would be a simple cue-based retrieval process
+In ACT-R, everything would be a simple cue-based retrieval process.

 To initial a retrieval, all we need to do is to occasionally change the chunks in visual, aural, and imaginal buffers, and reset the “processed” slot in the goal buffer.